**PixelCNC v1.69b - User Guide**

 ### 2D/3D Mode ###

 The 2D/3D mode toggle allows switching between allowing the user full 3D camera control or locking the camera's orientation to a top-down view, and restricting control to panning around the XY plane.
+This will also disable perspective projection and revert back to an orthogonal projection.

 ### Orthogonal/Perspective Projection ###